elfi-dev/elfi/CONTRIBUTING.rst

 Before you submit a pull request, check that it meets these guidelines:

-1. The pull request should include tests that will be run automatically using Travis-CI.
+1. The pull request should include tests that will be run automatically using Github Actions.
 2. If the pull request adds functionality, the docs should be updated.
-Put your new functionality into a function with a docstring, and add the feature to the list in CHANGELOG.rst.
+Put your new functionality into a function with a docstring, and add the feature to the list in README.md.
-3. The pull request should work for Python 3.6 and later.
+3. The pull request should work for Python 3.6, or later.
 Check https://travis-ci.org/elfi-dev/elfi/pull_requests and make sure that the tests pass for all supported Python versions.